Summer Time Fish Fry

-This year for the Fourth of July we decided to do a beach themed Summertime Fish Fry on our patio.
+This year for the Fourth of July we decided to do a beach themed Summer Time Fish Fry & Southwestern Corn Fritters on the patio.

-This summer I have to admit I was longing for the beach with our lack of travel, so I decided I would bring a little bit of the beach to us with a beach themed Summertime Fish Fry for the Fourth of July.
-We decided since the sun does not seem to set until 9 o’clock now, thanks to daylight saving time, we would move our new 9 Ft Patio Umbrella with push button tilt and crank, from Abba Patios up to the dining table.
+This summer I have to admit I was longing for the beach, so I decided I would bring a little bit of the beach back home with us, by way of a beach themed Summer Time Fish Fry for the Fourth of July.
+We decided since the sun does not seem to set until 9 o’clock now, thanks to daylight saving time, we would move our 9 Ft Patio Umbrella with push button tilt and crank, from Abba Patios up to the dining table.
+Especially now since we have another larger umbrella, that covers the entire fireplace sitting space which can be seen in our Cozy Midnight Garden post.

 *Please note that I was graciously compensated for this post.
 This post may contain affiliate links for your convenience.
 These links involve no extra cost to you.
 You can view my full advertising disclosure statement here.